Deploy With Docker Compose

 2. How to Install Docker Compose

-Now that you know some of the key terminology, it's time to install Docker Compose and the related tools that you'll need to follow along with the book and course.
+Now that you know some of the key terminology, it's time to install Docker Compose and the related tools that you'll need to follow along with the book.
 In this chapter, you'll learn how to do that on the three major operating systems: Linux, macOS, and Microsoft Windows.

 3. How to Build a Local Development Environment using Docker Compose